 Collectors Often Prefer Artists' Earlier Works

 As artists progress in their careers, they usually become more settled, deliberate, systematic and predictable in their processes and styles of making art.
-They tend to gravitate more toward creating art with certain signature looks, do less experimentation, and come to understand exactly what and how much they have to produce in order to make the livings they need and satisfy their collector bases at the same time.
+They tend to gravitate more toward creating art with certain signature looks, do less experimentation, and come to understand exactly what and how much they have to produce in order to satisfy their buyers and collectors, and make enough money to survive in style.
 With the passage of time, the uncertainty, excitement, discovery and trial-and-error of producing new work is often taken out of the mix, and replaced by a mature disciplined sense of direction.
-At worst, making art can become more of a formulaic or assembly line process than a creative one, where the artist settles into a system of producing the same basic work over and over again.
+At worst, making art can become more of a formulaic or assembly-line process than a creative one, where the artist settles into a system of producing the same basic work over and over again.

-Just like with individual artists, early examples of art that's emblematic of particular styles or movements are more sought after and collectible than later examples because they offer insight into how those styles or movements began and evolved.
-In addition, they tend to exemplify risk taking and experimentation, and were often created in relatively hostile atmospheres and against prevailing styles and modes of their day.
+Just like with individual artists, early examples of art that are emblematic of particular styles or movements are more sought after and collectible than later examples because they offer insight into how those styles or movements began and evolved.
+In addition, they tend to exemplify risk-taking and experimentation, and were often created in relatively hostile atmospheres and against prevailing styles and modes of their day.
 Early impressionist, modernist, abstract expressionist and conceptual works, for example, are highly prized by museums and collectors and often command exceptionally impressive prices when placed up for sale.
-This is less true with later examples as more and more artists come to adopt the style, the art becomes more plentiful, compositions become more repetitive and predictable, and so on.
+This is less true with later examples because as a movement progresses, more and more artists come to adopt the style, the art becomes more plentiful, compositions become more repetitive and predictable, and so on.
 Early pieces are leaders; later ones are followers.
 It's that simple and no more complicated.

 A notable exception to the "early is better" rule is when artists don't develop the mature styles that they become best known for until later in their careers.
 Once those mature styles emerge, however, the same exact rules apply once again.
 The earliest examples of those styles become the pieces most sought after by collectors.